 Founded by St Brigid of Kildare and built in the 5th century Kildare Abbey became a famous monastery in Europe, it was described as the head-city of all the bishops.
 How St Brigid was able to procure the land to build Kildare Abbey is described in the legend of the Magic Cloak.

 St Brigid seeks help from the King of Leinster

 When St Brigid went to the King she described the location as being the perfect as a place of Worship.
-Beside a forest they would have a supply of firewood during the winter months.
-The land was fertile so they would be able to grow their own crops and with it near a lake they could fish and not starve.
-If they King of Leinster would just help this once they would never ask of anything from him again.
+Beside a forest, they would have a supply of firewood during the winter months.
+The land was fertile so they would be able to grow their own crops and with it, near a lake, they could fish and not starve.
+If the King of Leinster would just help this once they would never ask of anything from him again.

-Unfortunately for St Brigid the King laughed at her and would not part with any of his land, her efforts would be in vain.
+Unfortunately for St Brigid the King laughed at her and would not part with any of his lands, her efforts would be in vain.